-Robe à l’anglaise (2021-) is an ongoing photographic series that negotiates my lived experience as a “mestizo” (i.e. a person of “mixed” Filipino descent).
-This is primarily managed by wearing a costume based on the 18th century dress known as a robe à l’anglaise (lit.
+Robe à l’anglaise (2021-) is an ongoing photographic series that negotiates the artist’s experience as a “mestizo” (i.e. a person of “mixed” Filipino descent).
+This is managed by depictions of the artist wearing a costume based on the 18th century dress known as a robe à l’anglaise (lit.
 “English dress”).
-The choice of dress in this context refers to colonialist legacies in contemporary cultures.
-For instance, the symbiosis of the robe à l’anglaise with my physical body speaks to the treatment of people considered “mixed race” in a postcolonial world.

-Overall, Robe à l’anglaise may pose a number of questions about identity in contemporary cultures.
+Overall, the project may pose a number of questions about identity in a colonised world.
 How much has colonialism affected our understanding of identity?
-Is “mixed race” redundant or does it remain relevant in the modern period?
-Can we live without separatist notions of cultural identity or do we rely on them in a capitalist system?
+Is “mixed race” a redundant notion or does it remain relevant in the modern period?
+Can we live without separatist notions of cultural identity or do we rely on them?